IBM-AI-Hardware-Center/AiMOS/docsrc/aimos-userid.rst

 +++++++++++++++++++++++++++++++++

 https://secure.cci.rpi.edu/wiki/assets/forms/CCI_User_Responsibility_Agreement.pdf

+**IMPORTANT:** Please include your first name initial and last name in the name of all files that you send to Lorrain Herger.
+For example: CCI_User_Information_KTran.pdf, CCI_User_Responsibility_Agreement_KTran.pdf.

 Once the forms are processed, you will receive emails from **HPCman <hpcman@ccni.rpi.edu>** for your account ID and password reset token.
 The next step is to :ref:`set-password`.